kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _ui/sidebar.cljs_

 Next, we will create the footer, which will simply display the name of the application.
-Since this is a static layout component, we will not need to revisit it for the rest of the lesson.
+Since the footer is a static layout component, we will not revisit it for the rest of the lesson.

 ```clojure
 (ns notes.ui.footer)